Priority Criminal Justice Needs Initiative

 On behalf of the National Institute of Justice (NIJ), the RAND Corporation in partnership with the Police Executive Research Forum (PERF), RTI International, and the University of Denver is carrying out a research effort to assess and prioritize technology needs across the criminal justice community.
 This effort is a component of the National Law Enforcement and Corrections Technology Center (NLECTC) System, which is an integral part of NIJ's science and technology program.

 If you would like to receive email notification when new information is made available about this project, please provide your name, organization, and email address through our subscription form.

-This website is funded through a cooperative agreement from the National Institute of Justice, Office of Justice Programs, and the U.S. Department of Justice.
+This website is funded through a cooperative agreement from the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).